Macroscopic Particle Transport in Dissipative Long-Range Bosonic Systems: Introduction

 Furthermore, we analyze Lindbladian dynamics with both gain and loss and demonstrate that particle gain can effectively reduce transport time, as shown in Eq.~\eqref{eq:gain_loss}.
 We compare the maximal transport distance between the case with only one-body loss and the case with both gain and loss, as given in Eqs.~\eqref{eq: distance-1} and \eqref{eq: distance-2}.
 Our results indicate that particle gain extends the transport distance.
-In particular, if the lattice gas is dilute, even an infinitesimally small gain rate can enable arbitrarily long transport distances by inducing decoherence-free subspaces.
-Moreover, incorporating the results of multi-body loss, we demonstrate that the emergence of decoherence-free subspaces inherently supports long-distance and perfect (i.e., 100\% fraction) transport.
-We also derive an upper bound for the probability of transporting a given number of bosons between regions in a fixed period, as shown in Eq. \eqref{eq: closed_P}.
+In particular, if the lattice gas is dilute, even an infinitesimally small gain rate can enable arbitrarily long transport distances over the lattice.
+We also derive an upper bound for the probability of transporting a given number of bosons between regions in a fixed period, as shown in Eq.~\eqref{eq: closed_P}.
 We conclude by discussing potential experimental protocols to test the predicted transport bounds and highlighting open questions that arise from our study.